-Beat Hess is a member of the Board of Holcim Ltd, Switzerland.
+Beat Hess is a member of the Board of Holcim Ltd, Switzerland and he has been nominated for election to the Board of Sonova Holding AG.
 He is also a member of the The Hague Academy of International Law and a member of the Supervisory Board of the The Hague Institute for the Internationalisation of Law.